-Past Directorships in listed companies held over the preceding three years (from 1 January 2012 to 31 December 2014): E Frontier Global Pte Ltd, E Frontier Singapore Pte Ltd, Singapore Capital Partners Pte Ltd, Wealth Partners Singapore Pte Ltd, Sunray Holdings Limited, Wealth Management Inc.
+Past Directorships in listed companies held over the preceding three years (from 1 January 2013 to 31 December 2015): Sunray Holdings Limited (Chairman, Nominating Committee), Singapore Capital Partners Pte Ltd, Wealth Partners Singapore Pte Ltd, Ricesse Management Inc

 Mr Chia Seng Hee, Jack is our Independent Non-Executive Director and was appointed to our Board on 28 March 2008.
 Mr Chia currently runs his own investment advisory firm Jack Capital Solutions Pte Ltd, which he set up in June 2005, after spending twenty years in both the private and public sectors, substantially in Japan and China.
 Mr Chia was Senior Director, International Enterprise Singapore (the former Trade Development Board) covering China operations from Shanghai.
 He was also with Singapore Technologies, Government of Singapore Investment Corporation as well as Arthur Andersen in marketing, asset management and consulting capacities respectively.
 Mr Chia graduated from the National University of Singapore with a degree in Accountancy and from the International University of Japan with a Masters of Arts degree in International Relations.
-He is qualified as a Certified Public Accountant.
+He is qualified as a Fellow Chartered Accountant of Singapore.
 He also completed the General Manager Program at Harvard Business School.

-MR NING LI, 51
+MR NING LI, 52